China to open world's longest high-speed rail line

 "High-speed railways are needed for national development, for the people and for regional communication.
 Many countries have boosted their economies by developing high-speed rail," Zhou said.

-China said in May it would open up the railway industry to private investment on an unprecedented scale, but private investors have been sceptical.
+China said in May it would open up the railway industry to private investment on an unprecedented scale, but private investors have been skeptical.